 - Notwithstanding anything contained in this clause if the Supplier is required by a law to accept a return then the Supplier will only accept a return on the conditions imposed by that law.

-10. Sales Promotions and Next Day Delivery Promise
+7. Promotions and Delivery Promise

-11. Intellectual Property
+8. Intellectual Property

 - Where the Supplier has designed, drawn or developed Goods and Services for the Client, then the copyright in any designs and drawings and documents shall remain the property of the Supplier.